This text is translated into Russian by google automatic human level neural machine.

 Doctor of Economics Nikita Krichevsky is sure that too rapid growth in the cost of vegetables in the Far Eastern Federal District is a vivid example of a cartel conspiracy.

-“The increase in prices in the Far East speaks only about the greed of networkers.
-What is happening now is a general trend, a convenient excuse to cut an extra penny.
-There are interruptions in supply, which leads to a decrease in the volume of products on the market, ”Krichevsky explained.
+“The rise in prices in the Far East speaks only of the greed of networkers.
+What is happening now is a general trend, a convenient reason to cut down an extra pretty penny.
+There are supply disruptions, which leads to a decrease in the volume of products on the market, ”explained Krichevsky.

 The economist believes that a similar situation in the market occurs when the country does not have normal state regulation.